sei-international/AMES.jl/docs/src/params.md

 |    ... |         ... |         ... | ... |
 |  y_*N* | umax_s1y*N* | umax_s2y*N* | ... |

 In the file, all years must be listed.
 However, values do not have to specified for all years.
-If capacity utilization is unconstrained in some year, the maximum level can be omitted, and Macro will set it equal to 1.0.
+If capacity utilization is unconstrained in some year, the maximum level can be omitted, and AMES will set it equal to 1.0.
 An example of this is shown in cell (`y_2`,`sec_2`) in the table above.

 ### [World real price trends for selected tradeables](@id params-optional-price-trend)
-In the Macro model, "world" prices for goods and services are specified exogenously, while domestic prices are calculated as a markup on costs.
+In the AMES model, "world" prices for goods and services are specified exogenously, while domestic prices are calculated as a markup on costs.
 By default, world prices for all tradeables grow at a uniform, user-specified world inflation rate.
 However, optionally, real world price indices for all or some tradeables can be specified.
 The real price trend is then adjusted for inflation at the world inflation rate.

 The real price file has the following structure: